chriswritescode-dev/codedox/docs/features/mcp.md

 **Returns:** List of matching libraries with IDs, names, descriptions, and snippet counts.

 ### 3. get_content
-Retrieve code snippets from a specific library:
+Retrieve code snippets from a specific library with enhanced search modes:

 ```json
 {